 Researchers don’t agree on whether or not to classify trypophobia as a real phobia.
-One of the first studies on trypophobia, published in 2013, suggested that the phobia may be an extension of a biological fear of harmful things.
+One of the first on trypophobia, published in 2013, suggested that the phobia may be an extension of a biological fear of harmful things.
 The researchers found that symptoms were triggered by high-contrast colors in a certain graphic arrangement.
 They argue that people affected by trypophobia were subconsciously associating harmless items, like lotus seed pods, with dangerous animals, such as the blue-ringed octopus.

-A study published in April 2017 disputes these findings.
+A published in April 2017 disputes these findings.
 Researchers surveyed preschoolers to confirm whether the fear upon seeing an image with small holes is based on a fear of dangerous animals or a response to visual traits.
 Their results suggest that people who experience trypophobia don’t have a nonconscious fear of venomous creatures.
 Instead, the fear is triggered by the creature’s appearance.

 The American Psychiatric Association’s “Diagnostic and Statistical Manual,” (DSM-5) doesn’t recognize trypophobia as an official phobia.
 More research is needed to understand the full scope of trypophobia and the causes of the condition.

 Not much is known about the risk factors linked to trypophobia.
-One study from 2017 found a possible link between trypophobia and major depressive disorder and generalized anxiety disorder (GAD).
+One from 2017 found a possible link between trypophobia and major depressive disorder and generalized anxiety disorder (GAD).
 According to the researchers, people with trypophobia were more likely to also experience major depressive disorder or GAD.
 Another study published in 2016 also noted a link between social anxiety and trypophobia.

 To diagnosis a phobia, your doctor will ask you a series of questions about your symptoms.
 They’ll also take your medical, psychiatric, and social history.
 They may also refer to the DSM-5 to help in their diagnosis.
 Trypophobia is not a diagnosable condition because the phobia is not officially recognized by medical and mental health associations.